khairul-me/ComprehensiveSpaceStationAirEvacuationAnalysis/Khairul_calculations-revision.md

 3. Second law of thermodynamics satisfied
 4. Choked flow conditions maintained throughout

-This revised calculation provides a more accurate result and better matches the physics of the situation.
-The temperature drop calculation remains correct, but the evacuation time needed revision.
+This is my revised calculation provides a more accurate result I guess -Khairul but don't trust me, please redo it by yourself - I'm kinda dum with calculator.

-Would you like me to provide more detailed calculations or examine other aspects of these results?